RicoNoSuave/CSU_Senior_Project/docs/Prometheus Full Documentation.md

 				Fit Criterion:
 			</td>
 			<td colspan=5>
-				Prometheus should load a stored API key, as well as night mode and<br />
+				Prometheus should load a stored API key, as well as dark mode and<br />
 				font size preferences at runtime.
 			</td>
 		</tr>